rileysklar/tolberts/src/content/posts/my-philosophies.md

 No matter how intense and dramatic life can be, or the great achievements you may receive, the real essence of life lies in the finer things, the details.
 This is why, for the last philosophy I'll discuss today, I suggest you begin to appreciate the little things.

-No pun intended, but my favorite little thing to enjoy is my pet dog, Daisy.
+No pun intended, but my favorite little thing to enjoy is my pet dog, Dayzee.
 She's a Shih Tzu and very sweet.
 She likes to go for walks and loves fresh white chicken with a little rice mixed into her dry food.
 She enjoys sunbathing, sniffing the grass, and wandering around the yard.
 The time I spend with her might not move mountains on a geopolitical scale, but it has the power to move my heart and helps me find appreciation in all things in life.

 Enjoying the little things can lead to a broader level of contentment.
 You'll find contentment in sitting outside in the sun, walking your dog, taking a drive, sipping coffee, surfing the web, learning something new, or finally reading that book you've always wanted to.
 There are many amazing aspects of our world, and everyone deserves to enjoy the little things.